MohammadShuvoAli/CropCareSoftwareTestPlanProject/README.md

 ## Project Overview

 CropCare is a comprehensive platform designed to revolutionize sustainable farming in Bangladesh.
-Developed by a dedicated team from the American International University-Bangladesh, CropCare addresses critical challenges faced by farmers, providing them with essential tools and real-time insights for optimizing crop yields and farm management.
+Developed by a dedicated team from the AIUB, CropCare addresses critical challenges faced by farmers, providing them with essential tools and real-time insights for optimizing crop yields and farm management.

 ## Objectives